 3. Nescafe

 Well, this might ruffle some feathers, especially in the Indian Subcontinent but let’s get the elephant out of the fridge, shall we?
 The giant multinational coffee brand owned by Nestle is the go-to option for numerous instant coffee lovers.
 It has also commendably partnered with the SAN (Sustainable Agriculture Network), the common code, and the Rainforest Alliance, securing recognition from the Coffee Community that they follow every sustainability standard.
 All this is very good.
-Yet they lag in one aspect, which is not being able to provide the certified organic blend of coffee.
+Yet they lag in one aspect, which is not being able to provide a certified organic blend of coffee.
 Similar kinds of molds and chemicals are used in their coffee varieties.
 Their varieties consist of grounded coffee, instant coffee, and pods.
 Therefore, freshness again becomes a concern.

 Instead, we would suggest opting for Ethical Blend coffee- an exotic blend that can be easily obtained here.